gihoekveld/nodejs-ignite-basic-todos/README.md

 # Basic Todo API

-This is a basic todos API that I built for the first challenge of the node.js trail from Rocketseat's Ignite course.
+This is a basic todos API that I built for the first challenge of the node.js trail from Rocketseat's Ignite course.<br/>
 Base API url: `http://localhost:3333`

 ## Routes